 The desserts of this country often aim to simplify but still leave deep impressions in the minds of diners.
 This country is famous for fruit cakes combined with coconut, cream, and peanuts.

-Tanzanian cuisine is pretty similar to neighboring countries because it is influenced by these cuisines.
-India and Kenya especially have a strong influence on this country’s cuisine.
+Tanzanian cuisine is pretty similar to neighboring countries because it is influenced by these cuisines, especially by India and Kenya.
 Indian migrants brought many culinary recipes to Tanzania in the 19th century.

 After reading this post, I hope you will have a great experience.
 It is ideal for you to get new recipes to add to your travel book and expand your knowledge about an exciting and new culinary background.